Learn how to process WingtraOne images with Pix4Dmatic.

+Browse and select the geolocation file and specify both the horizontal and vertical coordinate systems.
 For example, for PPK geotagged WingtraOne images where the base location in WingtraHub was provided in WGS 84 system, the horizontal image coordinate system in Pix4Dmatic is automatically set to WGS84 - EPSG:4326 and the vertical coordinate system is automatically set to ellipsoidal height over the WGS84 ellipsoid.

 The coordinate system of the outputs is defined based on the location of the project.
 If the image coordinate system is WGS 84, the corresponding UTM zone is used as the output coordinate system.

 The output coordinate system can be seen at the bottom of the window.